liborty/rstats/README.md

 ### `fromop`

-When T is a type convertible by an existing `From` implementation and `f64:From<T>` has been duly added everywhere as a trait bound, then you can pass in one of these:
+When T is a narrow numeric type, or is convertible by another existing `From` implementation, and `f64:From<T>` has been duly added everywhere as a trait bound, then you can pass in one of these:

 ```rust
 &mut fromop